async-profiler/async-profiler/README.md

 The profiler features TLAB-driven sampling.
 It relies on HotSpot-specific callbacks to receive two kinds of notifications:
- - when an object is allocated in a newly created TLAB;
+ - when an object is allocated in a newly created TLAB (aqua frames in a Flame Graph);
- - when an object is allocated on a slow path outside TLAB.
+ - when an object is allocated on a slow path outside TLAB (brown frames).

 This means not each allocation is counted, but only allocations every _N_ kB, where _N_ is the average size of TLAB.
 This makes heap sampling very cheap